peter88213/novelyst_updater/docs/usage.md

     - **Cancel** cancels the update check.
 - If no update is found, a message pops up at the end.

+### Important

+The *novelyst_updater* plugin only initiates the download process via the system web browser.
+If a download directory is preset, all zip files with the downloaded releases will end up there.
+You then perform the actual installation manually as usual.

 ---

 # License